This week, we suggest that you get to know the GMAT Integrated Reasoning section in an official GMAC video.

 says Ashok Sarathy, who is a Vice President of GMAT Program.

-Find out what these challenges are and more information on the Integrated Reasoning section of the GMAT in the video.
+Find out what these challenges are and get more information on the Integrated Reasoning section of the GMAT in the video.
+However, do not forget to consult the official website of the exam to make sure you get the most updated information.